Course Details

 Volcaniclastics host a wide range of metals in both sub-aerial and sub-aqueous settings.
-The list of deposit types includes Volcanogenic Massive Sulfides, Lithium Clays, Epithermal, and Orogenic Gold.
+The list of deposit types includes Volcanogenic Massive Sulfides, Lithium Clays, Epithermal, and Orogenic Gold (metamorphosed to Greenschist facies).
 Mapping of these units in the sub-surface requires a through understanding of volcanic and depositional processes.
 Not only is it important to understand porosity-permeability controls within pyroclastic units – as in the case of the El-Indio High Sulfidation Epithermal Deposits in Chile, but also unconformities that may form high permeability streaks such as the ore zone in the Lepanto Copper-Gold deposit, Philippines.

 A series of world-class outcrops have been picked from the Central San Juan Caldera Complex in Colorado, USA.
 Participants will be able to see: